 Dates and Hours of Operation

-Eklutna Historical Park is open to the public from the middle of May through September.
-The Park is open Monday through Saturday, 10am to 5pm.
+Eklutna Historical Park is open to the public from the middle of May 15 through September 15.
+The Park is open Monday through Friday, 10am to 5pm, for guided tours.

 11 and under- Free